uga-libraries/hub-monitoring/README.md

 accession_completeness_report.py

-- directory (required): the directory with the folders to be checked for completeness
+- input_directory (required): the directory with the folders to be checked for completeness, which must be the directory containing the status folders

 collection_summary.py